AbiandraNugraha/Arduino-robot-hand/README.md

 VRx-A0
 VRy-A1

-The servo and stepper drains so muchenergy if connected to Arduino 5V, so use a different external 5V input.I use an open cable USB.
+The servo and stepper combined drains so much energy if connected to Arduino 5V, so use a different external 5V input.I use an open cable USB and joined both coms with a breadboard.
-The joystick doesn't take much,so connect it to Arduino original 5V.
+The joystick doesn't take much power,so connect it to Arduino original 5V.
+If you try connecting all three to Arduino's 5V,the arduino willn't turn on,dying because no enough power to keep all 4 on!